For New GRAX Installs, Changing Users, and Moving Sandbox Apps

 production in the dropdown.
 Otherwise, choose

 sandbox.
 Click on the "Establish OAuth Connection to Salesforce" button.
 Follow the Salesforce OAuth login flow as normal, remembering to use your org's custom domain if applicable.

-A successful connection attempt will land you back on
+A successful connection attempt lands you back on

 [your-grax-domain-and-port]/login, which looks slightly different now.
-Login with your personal Salesforce user to enter the GRAX application via SSO.
+Log in with your personal Salesforce user to enter the GRAX app via SSO.

-If you've been using GRAX with a Salesforce org and would like to change the connected user or org for any of the reasons listed above, you can initiate that flow from the GRAX Settings page:
+If you've been using GRAX with a Salesforce org and would like to change the connected user or org for any of the preceding reasons, you can initiate that flow from the GRAX Settings page:

 If you're connecting to a production Salesforce instance (including some Developer/Einstein orgs), click the production-labeled button.
 Otherwise, click the sandbox-labeled button.
 Follow the standard Salesforce login flow for the new user.
-A successful connection will send you to the
+A successful connection sends you to the

 [your-grax-domain-and-port]/login screen to have you log in with your personal user from the new org.

 If you're in the process of installing GRAX for the first time or need to otherwise (re)connect your longterm storage, see our related documentation.